beyondessential/tamanu/docs/models.md

 ### Location

-A Location essentially a wrapper around a Facility, adding a parent name and code, used for reporting.
+A Location essentially a wrapper around a facility, adding a parent name and code, used for reporting.

 ### Note